Mets vs. Dodgers MLB Betting Odds, Trends & Prediction

 Dodger Stadium, Los Angeles, CA

-As of this writing, our MLB Public Betting Page shows that 69% of bets are on the Dodgers’ moneyline.
+As of this writing, our MLB Public Betting Page shows that 63% of bets are on the Dodgers moneyline.
 That said, this page is updated frequently so make sure that you click on the link provided so that you’re getting the most updated information.

 Mets vs. Dodgers MLB Betting Trends

-The total has gone UNDER in 11 of NY Mets’ last 14 games played on a Friday.
+The total has gone over in the 3 of the last 5 home games for the Dodgers.

 Mets vs. Dodgers MLB BETTING PREDICTION